 “These magnificent relics, far from being mute sandstone blocks, speak forcefully of the wealth and power that lay behind their making.
 They connect us to the era of the Cumbrian kings.
 Thus, when we cross the threshold of the old parish church at Govan, we enter the very heart of an ancient realm.”

 This book is not something to be consumed in one bite, unless you’re a historian and already familiar with many of the sources.
 Speaking for myself, I found that it contained such a wealth of information that I needed to absorb it slowly, but the world that it conjures up, of a powerful dynasty at least half-forgotten, is absolutely fascinating.
 I shall continue to use it as a comprehensive and authoritative source of reference, and I am now eager to visit the hogback stones of Govan at my earliest opportunity.

 My congratulations to Tim on a superb production, worthy of any history bookshelf.

-‘Strathclyde and the Anglo-Saxons in the Viking Age’ by Tim Clarkson is published by John Donald (Birlinn Ltd), 2014 and available from Amazon, in paperback and Kindle.
+‘Strathclyde and the Anglo-Saxons in the Viking Age’ by Tim Clarkson is published by John Donald (Birlinn Ltd).